Erikhuerra11/medzpills-pharmacy/README.md

 Understanding Fildena 100mg

 Fildena 100mg is an oral medication used to treat erectile dysfunction (ED) in adult men.
 It belongs to a class of drugs known as phosphodiesterase-5 (PDE5) inhibitors.
 PDE5 inhibitors increase blood flow to the penis, helping a man to achieve and maintain an erection.
-You cn buy it at online [https://medzpills.com/].
+You can buy it at online [https://medzpills.com/].
 Fildena 100mg works by blocking PDE5, which relaxes smooth muscles in the penis, allowing increased blood flow and an erection.
 Fildena 100mg comes in tablet form and should be taken as directed by your doctor.
 It’s important to note that Fildena 100mg is only intended for use in men and should not be taken by women or children.
 Common side effects of Fildena 100mg may include headache, flushing, stuffy nose, and upset stomach.
 For those looking for an effective ED treatment option, Fildena 150mg [https://medzpills.com/product/fildena-150-mg-sildenafil-citrate/] is an excellent choice.
 It is an effective and well-tolerated medication, and is generally safe when taken as directed.